 All of which has added to the difficulty of speaking of British Impressionism as a coherent movement.
 But neither was there complete homogeneity in French Impressionism: Degas, for instance, preferred urban, indoor scenes to plein air landscapes.

-For many decades, assessment of British Impressionism took its cue from the early-20th century critic Roger Fry, who argued that British art from the Victorian and Edwardian era wasn’t as good as that from the continent.
+For many decades, the general assessment of British Impressionism took its cue from the early-20th-century artist and critic Roger Fry, who argued that British art from the Victorian and Edwardian eras wasn’t as good as that from the Continent.

-‘This started to change in the 1970s,’ Lindberg explains, following the publication of monographs on Steer, Sargent and others ‘that deepened our knowledge of their careers.
+‘This started to change in the 1970s,’ Reynolds explains, following the publication of monographs on Steer, Sargent and others ‘that deepened our knowledge of their careers.
 Then came a landmark exhibition at London’s Barbican Art Gallery in 1995, Impressionism in Britain, which really put these artists on the map.’
-In another important advance, Tate Britain is expected to open a new room devoted entirely to British Impressionism in the near future.
+In another important advance, Tate Britain has devoted an entire room to British Impressionism in its ‘Walk through British Art’ display.

 So what does this all mean for the market?
-‘The gradual increase in awareness of the movement means prices are still very reasonable,’ Lindberg reckons.
-‘A first-rate Clausen is available for around the same price as a work by a fourth-rate French Impressionist, so we’re talking excellent value.’
+‘The gradual increase in awareness of the movement means prices are still very reasonable,’ says Reynolds.
+‘A first-rate Clausen is available for around the same price as a work by a lesser French Impressionist, so we’re talking excellent value.’